NoAmpersand/NoAmpersand/README.md

 - 📫 Reach me on discord : jadisworried
-- 🔭 Currently working on : Learning Solidity and blockchain developement with Python and Rust | PowerBI Embedded Web application for Java for internship
+- 🔭 Currently working on : Learning Solidity and blockchain developement with Python and Rust | Learning distributed computing